Aithapranith/EMOTION-BASED-MUSIC-RECOMMENDATION-SYSTEM/EMOTION-BASED-MUSIC-RECOMMENDATION-SYSTEM-master/README.md

 ## Deep Learning Model

-The model used is from this [research paper](https://github.com/oarriaga/face_classification/blob/master/report.pdf) written by Octavio Arriaga, Paul G. Plöger, and Matias Valdenegro.
+The model used is from this "Real-time Convolutional Neural Networks for Emotion and Gender Classification" [research paper] written by Octavio Arriaga, Paul G. Plöger, and Matias Valdenegro.